targodan/satRod/README.md

 Everything can be printed without supports assuming you orient the parts correctly in your slicer.

+Additionally you need some metric screws or close equivalents:

+- 28x countersunk 2.9x9.5 screws
+- 4x regular 2.9x9.5 screws (can also be countersunk)

 ## License

 The source code in the satRod project is published under the MIT License, see [LICENSE](https://github.com/targodan/satRod/blob/master/LICENSE) for details.